TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/graceful_remotecore_shutdown.md

 - Then follow the below sequence to go to WFI
    - Close all the dirvers used
    - Send acknowledgement to Linux core that the core is ready for shutdown
-   - Disable all the interrupts
+   - Deinit system (It will disable the interrupts and stops the tick timer)
-   - Go to WFI
+   - Go to WFI / IDLE

 ````C
     /* Close the drivers */